 LED panel lights are the most common lighting choice for indoor spaces.
 They can adequately replace the common fluorescent ceiling lights that have been staples of households and offices, offering a considerably brighter and safer option.

 LED panel lights are technologically efficient, offer a number of innovative features and benefits that aid in improving our standard of living.
-Highlighted below are main features and advantages of these types of lighting fixtures.
+The main features and advantages of these types of lighting fixtures are highlighted below.

 What are their main features?

 Panel lights using a Light Emitting Diode (LED) technology light are considered safe and environmentally friendly.
 The panel lights are generally constructed from a lightweight aluminium frame which is essential to avoid leakages.
 The panels are fabricated in three layers: a light guide plate, a diffuser, and LED chips.

 The light guide plate is designed to direct and guide the light within the space.
 The diffuser is located in front of the guide plate and is key for even and uniform light distribution.
 It eradicates any bright spots around the light.

 The LED chip is the central component of the panel lights which transforms the electrical energy into light.
 LED chips are either high-power and low-power and are divided into three types by colours- blue, red, and green (note that all these colours produce white light output).
 Additionally, LED light panels are equipped with heat sinks.

 The most sought after feature of Panel lights is their brightness.
 The well fabricated sealed design and reflective panel produce immensely bright outputs.
 The fabrication of panel lights using aluminium and an effective photoconductor plate, are also key in their outputs.
 These features make panel lights some of the simplest yet brightest options to illuminate any space.